gyorilab/emmaa/doc/architecture/assembly.rst

 <https://github.com/ddmcdonald/sparser>`_ systems.
 We then use INDRA's input
 processors to extract INDRA Statements from the reader outputs.
 We also associate metadata with each Statement: the date at which it was created and the search terms which are associated with it.
 These functionalities are implemented in the :py:mod:`emmaa.readers.aws_reader` module.

+As an optimized approach to gathering and reading new publications, we decoupled this step from EMMAA, and it is currently done independently by a scheduled job of the INDRA DB once a day.
+EMMAA's model update jobs query the DB directly for Statements extracted from the new publications each day, making the model update cycle significantly faster.
+These queries are implemented in :py:mod:`emmaa.readers.db_client_reader`.

 Automated incremental assembly
 ------------------------------